litkeys/DraftCN/docs/prd/epic-1-core-builder-with-freeform-drag-drop.md

 5. Styles properly loaded before block rendering
 6. No style conflicts between different block types

-### Story 1.5: Canvas Container with Auto-Expansion
-As a user,
-I want a canvas that automatically expands as I add content,
-so that I always have space to work.

-**Acceptance Criteria:**
-1. Canvas maintains 80% viewport width
-2. Canvas height dynamically calculated based on lowest block position plus 1200px buffer
-3. Minimum height equals viewport height
-4. Canvas centered with gray background container
-5. Scrollable vertically when content exceeds viewport
-6. Canvas re-calculates height when blocks are added/moved/removed

-### Story 1.6: Block Library Sidebar with Template Loading
+### Story 1.5: Block Library Sidebar with Template Loading
 As a user,
 I want to see available blocks in a sidebar,
 so that I can choose what to add to my design.